asuna-mt/minetest_findbiome/README.md

 ## Description
 This is a mod to help with mod/game development for Minetest.
-It adds a command (“findbiome”) to find a biome nearby and teleport you to it and another command (“listbiomes”) to list biomes.
+It adds a command (“findbiome”) to find a biome nearby and teleport you to it, and another command (“listbiomes”) to list all biomes.

 Version: 1.1.1